Chilli con Carne

 There are many variations of how to make this recipe, and this is mine.
 It has the chili con carne taste of chili spices and beans and ground beef.

-Many Texans seem to think that beans should not be present in a chilli con carne.
+Many Texans think that beans should not be present in a chilli con carne.
 But outside Texas and Oklahoma they tend to be included.

 So for those who claim that chili con carne is a Texan dish, need to remember the history.
-Texas used to be in Mexico.
+Texas used to be part of Mexico.
 Though Texas was not Mexican for very long, Texas WAS Mexican before it became part of the USA, not so long ago, back in 1845.

 The perfect recipe for parties

 Over the years this has been a very useful recipe to know.
 Often, when we have a birthday party or some other party, we will provide food.